Loveable Lemons

 • Brown Sugar - Light or dark brown sugar will work.

 • Worcestershire Sauce - Brings a great umami flavor.
-See notes below on Low FODMAP.
+Use a gluten free option.

 • Ancho Chili Powder - Brings a great earthy, fruity flavor to the BBQ sauce.